livexords-nw/coinhunter-bot/README.md

 ---

-## 🌟 **Version v1.6.7**
+## 🌟 **Version v1.7.7**

 ### **Updates in This Version**:

-1. **Bug Fix**: Fixed the item filter bug that occurred when trying to send users to a specific map.
+1. Addition of blue maps, fishing spots, and required crafting items are now prioritized based on the map with the highest drop rate percentage, not just the closest one.
-2. Translated all functions and messages into **English** for better accessibility.
+2. Upgrade patterns have been improved for better optimization.
-3. Improved user-friendliness with clear prompts and configurable options.

 ---